- What other names is Vitamin D known by?

 Likely Effective for...

-- Treating osteoporosis (weak bones).
-Taking a specific form of vitamin D called cholecalciferol, or vitamin D3, along with calcium seems to help prevent bone loss and bone fractures.
+- Osteoporosis (weak bones).
+Taking a specific form of vitamin D called cholecalciferol (vitamin D3) along with calcium seems to help prevent bone loss and bone breaks.

 Possibly Effective for...

 - Cancer.
-Some research shows that people who take a high-dose vitamin D supplement plus calcium might have a lower chance of developing cancer of any type.
+Some research shows that people who take a high-dose vitamin D supplement plus calcium might have a lower risk of developing certain types of cancer.
+However, taking vitamin D alone does not appear to reduce the risk of cancer.

 Possibly Ineffective for...